jwplayer/jwplayer-documentation/docs/advertising/video_player_bidding_advanced_guide.md

 # Video Player Bidding Advanced Guide

-!!!
-Ensure all ad blockers are disabled before proceeding.
-!!!

-!!!
-`playAd` is not supported when using Video Player Bidding due to the potential impact on performance and user experience while the player is waiting for the bidding process to complete.
-!!!

 Video Player Bidding is a market-changing solution from JW Player, built to reduce latency and boost monetization by gaining access to additional advertising demand.
 By making an addition to the `advertising` object of the player, you can access the benefits of header bidding.

 !!!important